ksumit12/ENGN8170_group_project/README.md

 - **No beacons listed**: ensure your device is broadcasting iBeacon frames
 - **Network access issues**: use `./tools/network/get_ip.py` to get RPi IP and `./tools/network/configure_firewall.sh` to configure firewall
 - **BLE range testing**: use `./tools/ble_testing/scanner_range_test.py` to test dongle range
+- **Terminal display issues**:
+  - Ensure HDMI monitor is connected and powered on
+  - Check that display mode is set correctly: `--display-mode terminal`
+  - For headless RPi, ensure HDMI output is enabled in `/boot/config.txt`
+  - Terminal display updates every 3 seconds - be patient if data appears delayed

 ## Development Notes